-The International Human Rights Education (IHRE) Conferences, which were initiated in 2010 by Dr Sev Ozdowski to advance human rights culture world-wide, have been held in Australia, South Africa, Poland, Taiwan, USA, Holland, Chile and most recently in Canada.
+The International Conferences on Human Rights Education (ICHRE) , which were initiated in 2010 by Professor Sev Ozdowski to advance human rights culture world-wide, have been held in Australia, South Africa, Poland, Taiwan, USA, Holland, Chile and most recently in Canada.

 Advancing Community Cohesion 2017